zowe/zowe-install-packaging/containers/kubernetes/README.md

 There are many ways to monitor workload running in Kubernetes, Kubernetes Dashboard could be a quick choice.
 Please follow this [Deploy and Access the Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) instruction.

 If you are using a development Kubernetes shipped with Docker Desktop, the dashboard is already installed and `kubernetes-dashboard` namespace is already configuration.

+[Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is also recommended and is required if you want to define [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+Check if you have `metrics-server` `Service` in `kube-system` namespace with this command `kubectl get services --namespace kube-system`.
+If you don't have, you can follow this [Installation](https://github.com/kubernetes-sigs/metrics-server#installation) instruction to install.

 ### Pause, Resume Or Remove Component